HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Experiments

 \section{Experiments}

-In this section, we evaluate point cloud classification under our experimental setting, comparing HyQuRP against various quantum and classical baseline models.
-The main results are summarized in Fig.~\ref{fig:overall_results} and Tab.~\ref{tab:results_6pts_light_mid_meanonly}.
-Our code is available in \href{https://github.com/YonseiQC/equivariant_QML}{github.com/YonseiQC/equivariant\_QML}.
+In this section, we evaluate point cloud classification under our experimental setting.
+We compare HyQuRP with various quantum and classical baseline models and conduct ablation studies to examine the contribution of key gate-design choices.
+The main results are summarized in Tables~\ref{tab:overall_results} and~\ref{tab:rank}, while the ablation results are reported in Table~\ref{tab:generator_ablation}.
+Our code, processed data, and experimental results are available in the GitHub repository~\href{https://github.com/YonseiQC/equivariant_QML}{https://github.com/YonseiQC/equivariant\_QML}.